geopandas/geopandas/doc/source/about.md

 Kelsey Jordahl founded GeoPandas project in 2013 during the Scipy Conference and released a version 0.1.0 in July 2014.
 In 2016, Joris Van den Bossche took the lead and became the maintainer of the project.
-Since the beginning, GeoPandas is a BSD-licensed open-source project supported by a [community of contributors](https://github.com/geopandas/geopandas/graphs/contributors) from around the world and is now maintained by a [team](about/team) of core developers.
+Since the beginning, a [community of contributors](https://github.com/geopandas/geopandas/graphs/contributors) from around the world has supported GeoPandas as a BSD-licensed open-source project, and a [team](about/team) of core developers now maintains it.

-In 2020 GeoPandas became [NumFOCUS Affiliated Project](https://numfocus.org/sponsored-projects/affiliated-projects) and received two [Small Development Grants](https://numfocus.org/programs/sustainability) to support its development.
-In 2023, GeoPandas became [NumFOCUS Sponsored Project](https://numfocus.org/project/geopandas).
+In 2020, NumFOCUS designated GeoPandas as an [Affiliated Project](https://numfocus.org/sponsored-projects/affiliated-projects) and awarded it two [Small Development Grants](https://numfocus.org/programs/sustainability) to support its development.
+In 2023, NumFOCUS designated GeoPandas as a [Sponsored Project](https://numfocus.org/project/geopandas).

 ## Timeline